jerome2511/PGO_DEM/README.md

 ```
 coregistration_DEM.sh
 ```
-At this step a new folder is created (original) with the original DEMs before coregistration.
-New DEMs .
+At this step a new folder is created (original) with the original DEMs and ortho-images before coregistration.
+New DEMs and orthos have "shifted" as a prefix.

 ```